FyraLabs-Graveyard/pungi/doc/configuration.rst

 **require_all_comps_packages** = False
     (*bool*) -- Set to ``True`` to abort compose when package mentioned in comps file can not be found in the package set.
-When disabled (the default, such cases are still reported as warnings in the log.
+When disabled (the default), such cases are still reported as warnings in the log.

 **gather_source_mapping**
     (*str*) -- JSON mapping with initial packages for the compose.
 The value